rseah145/smw-term2/lesson_8/Theory.md

 Several rermote access protocols are used by Win Server 2016 and its remote clients

 An early basic remote access protocol in use is PPP

+Different in LAN and WAN is in terms of the medium, hardware devices, bandwidth and topologies.
+The 2 types of networks usually runs on a different set of network protocols

+Remote Access Protocol needs to cater for LAN to WAN protocol conversion, and then WAN to LAN protocol conversion in order to allow 2 remote parties to communicate seamlessly as if both were on the same LAN